Project-Books/book-project/STYLEGUIDE.md

 }
 ```

-### 120 character column limit
+### 100 character column limit

-A line should generally not exceed 120 characters (an IntelliJ default).
+A line should generally not exceed 100 characters.

-Why 120 characters, not 100 characters (like the Google Java style guide)?
-You can have two files side by side that do not exceed 120 characters on a 1920x1080 display (at least in IntelliJ).

 Exceptions to this rule:
 - `package` and `import` statements